Em01/front_end_challenge/README.md

 Code should be optimised for Chrome.
 Support for other browsers is not necessary.
 Extra points for style.

+##About
+If i were to spend further time on this project i would spend more time looking at the Javascript.
+At the moment I can only drag and drop the pictures if they are dragged from the border of the image not the image itself.
+I also encountered a similar issue if the picture is dropped on the picture itself as opposed to the pictures border.

 ##Technologies Used
 - Sublime Text
 - Git